-In the other hand, CLIA assays have a wider dinamic range than their counterparts, so they are considerably more precise.
-Their highly stable reagents and low depth ratio make them easy to automate and allow to make the pertinente readings in a wide period of time after completing the assay.
+On the other hand, CLIA assays have a wider dynamic range than their counterparts, so they are considerably more precise.
+Their highly stable reagents and low depth ratio make them easy to automate and allow making the pertinent readings in a wide period of time after completing the assay.

-However, CLIA assays make use of highly specialized equipment, like a luminescence microplate reader, making it a costly endeavour that is not widely accessible by the average laboratorie.
+However, CLIA assays make use of highly specialized equipment, like a luminescence microplate reader, making it a costly endeavour that is not widely accessible by the average laboratory.

-To summarize, ELISA kits are a widely used and recognized method to identify the presence of analyte in both a quantitative and qualitative way, and has been praised as the gold standard on immunoassays.
+To summarize, ELISA kits are a widely used and recognized method to identify the presence of an analyte in both a quantitative and qualitative way and have been praised as the gold standard on immunoassays.

 CLIA tests, on the other hand, are the newer, shinier and more modern sibling to the ELISA kit.
-Boasting a magnitudes higher precisión, its only hold back by the need of expensive specialized equipment to make full use of the kit.
+Boasting magnitudes of higher precision, it’s only held back by the need for expensive specialized equipment to make full use of the kit.

 Both are useful in their own right and considering their characteristics before choosing one or the other for an experiment is the first step towards success.